I. Strengthening values education (including moral and civic education, and Basic Law education)

-- STMC Students of F.1-4 shall read in two morning reading sessions every cycle, leveraging on electronic reading resources with multimodal features to enhance students’ understanding of texts and enjoyment of reading;
+- STMC Students of F.1-5 shall read in two morning reading sessions every cycle, leveraging on electronic reading resources with multimodal features to enhance students’ understanding of texts and enjoyment of reading;

-- The implementation of Extensive Reading Scheme, Reading Time and Reading Day (whole day activity comprising talks, reading, sharing and book exhibition) at STMC, all fosters reading habit and develops interests on reading among students, as well as broaden the horizons for students;
+- The implementation of Extensive Reading Scheme, Reading Time and Reading Day (whole day activity comprising talks, reading, sharing, book exhibition and Reading Week) at STMC, all fosters reading habit and develops interests on reading among students, as well as broadens the horizons for students;

-- From 2015-16-2020-2021, a selected book of Chinese and English subject is assigned by the Reading Group to each Form (F.1-3) respectively.
+- From 2015-16 onwards, two selected books of Chinese and English subject are assigned by the Reading Group to each Form (F.1-3) respectively.
 The duration of the fixed-book reading is at least for one term of the year in the reading periods of Day 4 and Day 6.